Wavelet-Harmonic Integration Methods: Acknowledgements

 \section{Acknowledgements}

-I thank Pouya Asadi, Carlos Blanco, Matthew Buckley, David Curtan, Valerie Domcke, Peizhi Du, Paddy Fox, Yonatan Kahn, David~E. Kaplan, Graham Kribs, Mariangela Lisante, Samuel McDermott, Robert McGehee, Surjeet Rajendran, David Shih, Dave Soper, Scott Thomas, Ken Van Tilberg, Tien-Tien Yu, and Zhengkang Kevin Zhang for helpful and thought-provoking conversations.
-I especially thank Patrick Draper for collaboration in an early phase of this project, and for related discussions of orthogonal polynomial functions.
+I thank Pouya Asadi, Leonardo Badurina, Carlos Blanco, Matthew Buckley, David Curtan, Valerie Domcke, Peizhi Du, Paddy Fox, Yonatan Kahn, David~E. Kaplan, Graham Kribs, Mariangela Lisante, Samuel McDermott, Robert McGehee, Surjeet Rajendran, David Shih, Dave Soper, Scott Thomas, Ken Van Tilberg, Tien-Tien Yu, and Zhengkang Kevin Zhang for helpful and thought-provoking conversations, and Xu-Xiang Li and Pankaj Munbodh for noticing typos in the Appendix.
+I especially thank Patrick Draper for collaboration in an early phase of this project, and for related discussions of orthogonal polynomial functions; and Aria Radick, for insights on the numeric implementation.
 I thank Ken Van Tilberg for hospitality at the Center for Computational Astrophysics, where some of this work was performed.
 This work was supported in part by the U.S. Department of Energy under Grant Number DE-SC0011640.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 This work did not benefit from any access to high-performance computing facilities.